emjun/tisane/tisane/INFERENCE.md

 Inputs: Graph IR, specifically data measurement subgraph, selected main effects and interaction effects
 Output: Set of random effects must include to obtain maximal random effects structure

-### Deriving random effects for main effects:
+### Inferring random effects for main effects:
 The below rules operationalize the recommendations from Barr et al. 2013 [2].
 Barr et al. use the terms "unit" and "treatment" in a couple different ways throughout the paper that does not always align with our usage of the terms, but I have translated the recommendations into our definitions below.

 <!-- Rule A: If two units do not point to the same measure, following the below rules:  -->
-**Rule 1: Repated measures*:* For the DV included, get its unit U. If U has more than one instance of the DV (repeated measure) according to a SetUp variable (e.g., time) in the graph, include a random intercept of U to the set of random effects.
+**Rule 1: Repated measures:** For the DV included, get its unit U. If U has more than one instance of the DV (repeated measure) according to a SetUp variable (e.g., time) in the graph, include a random intercept of U to the set of random effects.
 Also include a random intercept for the SetUp variable.
 In other words, make sure to pool across observational unit and stimulus/differentiator.

 *Assumption:*
 1. The study design is either fully factorial/fully crossed or fractionally factorial with multiple observations per time/treatment unit (implied in a fully factorial design)